Just because it's called ghosting doesn't make it paranormal

 I have been becoming so frustrated lately seeing all sorts of photos on Facebook of people claiming they have caught an orb or some sort of spirit on camera.
 I am going to be completely honest, 99.9% of the time, you haven’t.
 The other 0.1% of the time it merely means it cannot be explained.
 This does not mean it is paranormal, just that you cannot explain it.
 In fact we cannot definitely say that a spirit has ever been caught on film.
 There are certainly some really interesting photos out there, but are they truely paranormal?
 Again you cannot definitively say.
 The more frustrating part is that when I politely try to tell someone that what they have captured actually has a natural explanation, they get very defensive and take it personally and sometimes it starts an argument.
 Anyone that knows me knows that I absolutely hate confrontation.
 It gives me massive anxiety and I usually back down because I have an abnormal need to please people or have them like me.
 So in a bid to try and help this situation, I want to try to help without upsetting people or getting kicked out of Facebook groups for commenting on a post.

-Over the last 12 months I have studied and completed Certificate 4 in Applied Photography and really thrown myself into the craft of photography.
+Over the years have studied and completed Certificate 4 in Applied Photography and really thrown myself into the craft of photography.
 A lot of this meant instead of just picking up a camera in auto mode and shooting whatever, I have learnt not only proper ways to compose a photograph, but also how a camera works and what sort of things can effect your photos and cause strange things to pop up.
 This has been such a beneficial tool when it comes to analysing photos for paranormal investigation.
 Unfortunately for a lot of people it means I am much more well equipped to debunk a photograph, but I feel that if I can explain certain things in really simple terms and help people gain a better understanding of photography without having to study like I did then why not.
 This then will help them to become better equiped as paranormal investigators in not only analysing photos but taking them as well.
 This is going to be purely focused on regular photography with digital SLR cameras and mobile phones which is what is used to take the majority of photographs that an investigator is presented with.
 Ghost apps and faked photos and photoshop aside this is concentrating on un-altertered photos.
 While this is focused more on DSLR and mobile phone photography, it is important to note that just because you have a camera that has been converted to IR or UV specifically for investigating, if it has a lens and a light source, then you can still get 'ghosting'.

 Just when you think you have a great shot, you end up with this green dot.
 It is not paranormal, it is the light from the light source (in this case the lamp in the room) hitting the lens at an angle.

 So lets start really slow and simple and tackle what prompted me to want to start this series of blog posts.
 Ghosting.
 Funnily enough ghosting has nothing to do with ghosts.
 It actually has to do with that pesky green dot that shows up in photos.
 Its even more than just a green dot it is sometimes a line of several transparent orbs that photographers refer to as ghosts and they are not speaking literally.
 Some people claim it is a spirit and even fairies also seems to be a popular one Ive heard as well.
 When you are looking at dust orbs, there is normally quite a few of them in the picture so they are easy to debunk and are different to what you are looking at here.
 Because only one or two of these guys appear in your photo, sometimes people get excited and lean toward the paranormal side because they are clearly not dust.
 Sorry guys it is not paranormal.
 Bummer I know.
 Have you noticed that whenever this green light or one or two transparent orbs pop up in your photos there is usually the sunshine beaming down or a bright light shining in a room?
 Do they have a connection?
 Absolutely yes they do.
 I find these orbs so very annoying.
 In a lot of the photography I do, I like to try to use light already in a room or outdoors as a filler as I am not a big fan of flash photography and I avoid it where possible.
 This means I always have a bright light source in my photos so these guys show up a lot.
-Either that or there really is a green orb following me around and photobombing all my shots.
 It’s the green ones that I have seen pop up on Facebook a lot lately with people claiming they have caught something.
 I suppose the transparent orbs are more obviously caused by the sunlight and there are usually several of them so when people see a single green orb in a photo they are surprised, confused and excited.

 It’s not just green dots that are caused by this reflection.
 Transparent or slightly coloured orbs (there is usually more than one) are also caused by this form of lens reflection.